tiberius1954/Movieticketzt/README.md

-Ready made movie ticket system in a little cinema.
+Readymade movie ticket system in a little cinema.
+Database sqlite and java.